-Please go to our website page "Biographies" under the About tab to view our counselor / therapist biographies and their specialties.
+Please visit the "Biographies" page to view our counselor / therapist biographies and their specialties.

 Adolescence is a time of immense change and confusion.
 At Novo, we are here to help you navigate these changes.
 We take a collaborative approach in teaming up with your child and the family to achieve desired change.
 A number of things happen developmentally in an adolescent’s brain.
 It is an exciting but overwhelming time in brain development.
 It can also be overwhelming for the whole family.
 We work with a variety of presenting issues: depression, anxiety, social problems, anger, inattention, hyperactivity, family conflict, behavior problems, and much more.
 If you have any questions or want to see if we could be a good fit for your family give us a call.